 Driven by the bandwidth requirements of private and public cloud data centers and communication service providers, 100G experienced significant uptake, making network upgrade a necessary and inevitable trend.
-Until now, the majority of server vendors have already offered 25 Gigabit Ethernet NICs as the standard I/O option in their servers, driving the latest Ethernet speed transitions from 10G to 25G, 100G and beyond.
-Although 1G, 10G and 40G still represent a significant share of the enterprise market’s Ethernet ports, a transition to 25G and 100G has already happened more quickly than ever before.
-This post will highlight the evolutionary path of 25G, then give a comparison of 10G-40G-100G and 10G-25G-100G migration paths to help users make better choices for network upgrade.
+This post will give a comparison of 10G-40G-100G and 10G-25G-100G network migration paths to help users make better choices for network upgrades.

 Data centers are expanding at an unprecedented pace, driving the need for higher bandwidth between the server and switches.
 To cater to this trend, networking and the Ethernet industry are moving from 10G to 25G which offers significant density, cost and power benefits for server to top-of-rack connections.

 The single-channel 25G speed is 2.5 times the transmission efficiency of 10G, while in a 100G network, only 4 channels 25G modules are needed to achieve the 4×25Gb/s mode.
 This will greatly save fiber links, but this migration path will eliminate the original 10G equipment in the system.
-Even so, 25G servers and 100G switches have become ubiquitous in hyperscale data centers, gradually replacing previous 10G servers and 40G switches.
-This speed migration has boosted overall system throughput by 2.5x with small incremental costs.
+This migration has boosted overall system throughput by 2.5x with small incremental costs, for which 25G servers and 100G switches have become ubiquitous in hyper-scale data centers, gradually replacing previous 10G servers and 40G switches.
 As the Ethernet industry continues to innovate and lay a path to higher networking speeds like 200G and 400G, the 25G-100G upgrade has been developed as an inevitable roadmap for future data centers.
-In general, this migration path is more economical.
-Its advantages are as follows:

-Before the 25GbE specification was released, the 10G-40G upgrade path is predominantly adopted as an option for enterprises, service providers and data centers to scale beyond 10GbE.
-However, with the emergence of 25GbE, 25G-100G upgrade path has gained more momentum by offering the cost per bit, power consumption and server rack density advantages which are the necessary enablers for widespread speed transition.
+Before the 25GbE specification was released, the 10G-40G upgrade path was predominantly adopted as an option for enterprises, service providers and data centers to scale beyond 10GbE.
+However, with the emergence of 25GbE, the 25G-100G upgrade path has gained more momentum.
+What is the difference between 25G and 40G upgrading paths?
+Should I upgrade 10G to 25G?

 It can be easily found that there are some obvious advantages in the process of 10G-25G-100G migration compared to 10G-40G-100G path: